AsharibAli/BabyDoge-GPT/README.md

-# BabyDoge-GPT - Smart AI Assistant 🤖
+# BabyDoge-GPT - Smart AI Assistant for BabyDoge Community 🤖

 (This project is a submission to the BNB Chain Hackathon💎)